deepthireddy246/moodmate/README.md

 └── README.md
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Spring Boot team for the excellent framework
-- React team for the amazing frontend library
-- Tailwind CSS for the utility-first CSS framework
-- All contributors and users of this project

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact the maintainers.

----

-**Happy Mood Tracking! 🌈**